-A cheap divorce attorney that is charging towards the bottom of the hourly rate might not have the experience, support, or knowledge to provide adequate representation.
+A cheap divorce attorney charging the bottom of the hourly rate might not have the experience, support, or knowledge to provide adequate representation.

 This is a person who is going to be fighting for you, your children, and everything you ever worked for.

-You are better off to invest in a good attorney who knows their stuff when it comes to family law, and when possible, hire someone who focuses their practice on family law.
+You are better off investing in a good attorney who knows their stuff when it comes to family law, and when possible, hire someone who focuses their practice on family law.

 The area of divorce law is rapidly and consistently changing, and you need an attorney that knows what is going on and how best to protect you and your family.

 You do not need to spend $1,000 per hour (and often shouldn’t), but getting an attorney for $300 per hour that knows their stuff is actually going to save you money in the long run over the cheap lawyer that practices several types of law or does not specialize in divorce and family law services.

 You will not have to pay the divorce focuses attorney to research things on your case and will minimize the debt you take on while maximizing the assets you receive.
 Plus, the parenting plan and child support calculations are complex.